 For storage information, see the specific product information within the How Supplied section.

-NOTE: Molnupiravir is not an FDA-approved medication; however, it has been authorized for emergency use as a treatment for mild to moderate COVID-19 in adults with positive SARS-CoV-2 viral testing who are at high risk for progressing to severe COVID-19, including hospitalization or death, and for whom alternative treatment options are not accessible or clinically appropriate.
-Under the Emergency Use Authorization (EUA), prescribing health care providers are required to document that information consistent with the "Fact Sheet for Patients and Caregivers" was communicated to the patient or caregiver prior to the patient receiving treatment; such information includes the following:
+NOTE: Molnupiravir is not an FDA-approved medication; however, it has been authorized for emergency use to treat adults with a current diagnosis of mild to moderate coronavirus disease 2019 (COVID-19) who are at high risk for progression to severe COVID-19, including hospitalization or death, and for whom alternative FDA approved or authorized COVID-19 treatment options are unavailable or not clinically appropriate.
+Under the Emergency Use Authorization (EUA), prescribing healthcare providers are required to document that information consistent with the "Fact Sheet for Patients and Caregivers" was communicated to the patient or caregiver prior to the patient receiving treatment; such information includes the following:

 NOTE: Molnupiravir may ONLY be prescribed for an individual patient by physicians, advanced practice registered nurses, and physician assistants that are licensed or authorized under state law to prescribe drugs in the antiinfective therapeutic class.